-If you use RV Storage in St. Albert or your RV has been idle for a while, it is crucial, to perform the necessary maintenance outlined in your owner’s manual.
+If you use RV Storage in St. Albert or your RV has been unused for a while, it is important to perform the necessary maintenance outlined in your owner’s manual.
 It is also a good idea, before taking off for the weekend, to always do the pre-drive inspections and checks listed below.

 Make the following checks before any trip:

-- Check the tire pressure and tread.
-Notice any undue wear or cracking.
-If they should be replaced, make an appointment to have them mounted and balanced.
+- Check the tire pressure and tread and look for any wear or cracking.
+If they need to be replaced, make an appointment to have them mounted and balanced.

 - Check your hitch to make sure it is functioning properly.
 You don't want your trailer passing you on a steep downward slope.